GUIDE

 Although a hierarchical organization chart is not legally compulsory, it is highly recommended to clarify the organizational structure and improve internal management.
 It constitutes a precious tool for training employees and to implement an effective organizational management strategy.

-How to adapt a hierarchical organization chart to organizational developments?
+How to adapt a hierarchical organizational chart to changes in the organization?

 To remain relevant, it is essential to set up an automatic update system and integrate a collaborative workflow that allows the team to report changes.
 The use of interactive and digital software facilitates the visualization of the hierarchy and makes it possible to adjust the configuration of the organizational scheme according to internal developments.
 This is a practical case of optimizing the organizational structure and helps maintain a dynamic organizational management strategy.